 On August 6, 2016, BMC Racing Team’s Belgian rider Greg Van Avermaet won the gold medal in the men’s individual road race event at the 2016 Summer Olympics in Rio.
 The Swiss bike manufacturer has gifted him a special golden-painted BMC Teammachine-SLR01 bike to honor his success.

-On their twitter account, the BMC Racing Team have published this beautiful bike’s photos.
-Its power meter and fi’zi:k saddle get some gold touches as well.
+On their Twitter account, the BMC Racing Team has published this beautiful bike’s photos.
+Its power meter and fi’zi:k saddle gets some gold touches as well.
 On the side of the top tube, the colors of the Olympic rings have also been painted.
 The bike is equipped with the team issue Shimano Dura-Ace C35 wheels and Dura-Ace Di2 groupset.

 After his return from injury, he entered the Tour de France.
 He won stage 5 in Le Lioran, his second Tour de France stage win, after a long breakaway and having completed the final 17 km solo.
 He also captured the yellow jersey, which he held for three days.

 On 6 August 2016, he won the men’s individual road race at the Summer Olympics in Rio de Janeiro.
 He initially joined a six-man breakaway on the first of three passes of the 25.7 km (16.0 mi) Vista Chinesa Circuit loop and managed to stay in contact with several climbing specialists on the next ascents.

 Van Avermaet was distanced by Vincenzo Nibali, Sergio Henao, and Rafał Majka on the final climb, but after Nibali and Henao crashed out of the race on the final descent, Van Avermaet tandem with Jakob Fuglsang to catch Majka on the run-in to the finish.
 Van Avermaet won the three-man sprint on Copacabana beach to earn the Olympic gold medal.